cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-As a recap, this `verify` function, which we defined earlier in the tutorial, will now correctly verify our application's users based on the `Cookie` field, and make any authorization information available as part of the `authorization` object:
+As a recap, this `verify` function will now correctly verify our application's users based on the `Cookie` field and make any authorization information available as part of the `authorization` object:

 ```js
 // workers-site/auth0.js